areejobaid94/reading-notes-past-102/class-02.md

 ### Basic JavaScript Instructions

+##### A computer program is a list of "instructions" to be "executed" by a computer.

+##### In a programming language, these programming instructions are called statements.

+A JavaScript program is a list of programming statements.
 #### Loops allow statements to be repeated
 - The code to be repeated is in the loop body
 - One repetition of the body is called an iteration